 Somewhere along the way, I can’t remember where, I had a fleeting glimpse from the car of a red bird that I imagine was a Northern Cardinal and I had a similar brief glimpse from the car of a Magpie of some kind, but it wasn’t until the Grand Canyon that I began to see more birds.
 Monument Valley, was largely empty of birds aside from House Sparrows, although I imagine there must be species that live in the area besides these and the ubiquitous Crows and Ravens.

 Along the rim of the Grand Canyon, I noted Crows and Ravens, but also Dark-eyed Juncos, Mountain Chickadees (always fun, as these are different from our Northern California Chestnut-backed Chickadees), and Pygmy Nuthatches.
-Most fun, however, was the bird that the Chinese man pointed out to me on our first morning at the rim.
-Although it looked like a California Scrubjay, in the Southwest, the local jay was split a few years back from our Scrubjays and declared a separate species, Woodhouse’s Scrubjay (both species were called Western Scrubjay in the past).
+Most fun, however, was the bird that a Chinese man pointed out to me on our first morning at the rim.
+Although it looked like a California Scrubjay, it was not.
+In the Southwest, the local jay is Woodhouse's Jay.
+It was split a few years back from our Scrubjays and declared a separate species.
+Both species were called Western Scrubjay in the past.

 So, despite a general lack of birds on the trip, I did get this new life bird for my list and I was pleased to be able to get good photographs of one.
-Woodhouse’s Scrubjay (first photo) differs from our California Scrubjays in being much greyer in color, especially on the breast and having different facial markings.
+Woodhouse’s Scrubjay (first photo) differs from our California Scrubjays in being a bit greyer in color, especially on the breast and in lacking the blue band across the breast typical of our California Scrubjays.
 I’ve included a shot of a California Scrubjay here for comparison (last photo).
-I'm also including a couple of photos of other animals we saw, notably a very tame squirrel and Mountain Goats that looked perfectly at ease on the steep faces just below the Grand Canyon rim.
+I'm also including a photos of one of the Mountain Goats we saw that looked perfectly at ease on the sheer cliff faces just below the Grand Canyon rim.

 No comments: